Alexmhack/alexmhack.github.io/README.md

 ### Steps for Django Game

-1. Create virtualenv for our django project using the terminal, if you don't have virtaulenv installed then install it using the pip command
+1. Create virtualenv for our django project using the terminal, if you don't have virtaulenv installed then install it using the pip command, to know why virtualenv is important visit [virtualenv importance](https://www.getfilecloud.com/blog/working-with-virtualenv-on-django-projects/)

 ```markdown